openfun/richie/website/versioned_docs/version-2.8.0/lms-connection.md

 docker-compose.

-If you want to activate [seamless enrollment](#2-seamless-enrollment) locally for development, you will need to set-up TLS domains for both Richie and OpenEdX.
+If you want to activate [seamless enrollment](#2-seamless-enrollment) locally for development, you will need to set up TLS domains for both Richie and OpenEdX.
 To do this, head over to our guide on [setting-up TLS connections for Richie and OpenEdX](tls-connection).